-The Premium Processing Service allows petitioners to expedite USCIS’s petition decision process.
-On June 1, 2001, the legacy U.S. Immigration and Naturalization Service (INS) implemented the Premium Processing Service promising to speed up the agency’s applications decision process on select types of employment-based petitions.
+The Premium Processing Service allows petitioners to expedite USCIS’s decision process on the petitions.
+On June 1, 2001, USCIS implemented the Premium Processing Service promising to speed up the agency’s applications decision process on select types of employment-based petitions.

 What Is USCIS’s “Premium Processing” Service?